 We have extensive security measures in place, which are constantly monitored both internally and externally, to prevent our pupils from coming into any potential danger or accessing unsuitable material.
 Lessons are taught from Reception upward explaining and demonstrating how to stay safe when using the internet and working with technology.
 See below for an overview of the Online Safety coverage that we teach in our computing curriculum.

-Online Safety policies and procedures
+Online Safety Policies and Procedures

 For further information please click on the following links UK Safer Internet and ParentZone, making the internet work for families.